Lois Combs Weinberg: Early life and education

-Weinberg attended Randoph Macon Women's College and earned a BS in 1965, and a M Ed Harvard in 1996.
+Weinberg attended Randolph Macon Women's College and earned a BS in 1965, and a Master of Education from Harvard in 1996.
 Weinberg married Bill Weinberg and they have three children.
-After their marriage, the Weinbergs moved to Washington D.C. for a short time and then moved to Alice Lloyd College.
+After their marriage, the Weinbergs moved to Washington, D.C., for a short time and then moved to Alice Lloyd College.
 In Washington, she worked at the Office of Economic Opportunity as an evaluator.
 In 1967, she worked in Lynchburg, West Virginia, on a Community Action Program (CAP).